Hold a Course

 If your organization would like to host an entry level referee course, here’s everything you need to know.

 How to Sponsor a Course – 4 simple steps!

 1) The sponsor group must provide the course location.
-For a Grade 8 Course, we need 2 full days of classroom time (approx. 10 AM – 5 PM each day) or for a Grade 9, one full day of classroom time (approx. 9 AM – 5 PM).
+For a Grassroots Course, we need 1 full day of classroom time (approx. 9 AM – 6 PM).
 If you would like to split the courses up differently (e.g. present the Grassroots course over 2 evenings) we will try to accommodate your request, however, finding an available instructor can be difficult for a non-traditional format so try to keep it pretty simple!
 The space should be clean and comfortable, with tables and chairs for students, and preferably enough space to accommodate a group of 20-25.
 The sponsor is responsible for any fees associated with classroom access!

-2) The sponsor group must secure 2 hours of field time for a Grade 8 course and 4 hours for a Grade 9 course on a lined soccer field (indoor or outdoor) preferably at a location which is within walking distance of the classroom space (this is to minimize the burden on parents who might otherwise have to come back to transport the kids to the field training portion).
+2) The sponsor group must secure 2 hours of field time on a lined soccer field (indoor or outdoor) preferably at a location which is within walking distance of the classroom space (this is to minimize the burden on parents who might otherwise have to come back to transport the kids to the field training portion).
 The sponsor is responsible for any fees associated with field access!

 3) The sponsor group must submit a completed Sponsor Form to the ORC office AT LEAST 1 month before the proposed course start date.
 More time is better but a month is usually workable.
 We need time to find an instructor and to spread the word about the course opportunity, and your prospective students will need time to register and to complete the online training prerequisite work.